Effects of Geopolitical Strain on Global Pharmaceutical Supply Chain Design and Drug Shortages

-We observe that export bans can reduce drug shortages.
-Expected global shortages are similar in cases (0) and (1) at 22\% and 21\% and drop to 10.8\% and 17.1\% with moderate- and high-risk strain, respectively.
-This occurs in part because an additional plant is selected in (3) and (4) that has nominally idle capacity that can be used during disruptions.
-For HICs, the maximum expected shortage drops from 13.8\% in case (0) to 12.6\%, 1.8\%, and 1.3\% in cases (1) to (3).
-In UMICs, the maximum drops to below 3\% in cases (2) and (3).
-For LMICs and LICs, shortages decrease under cases (1) to (3), with substantial improvements in (2).
+We observe that export bans may reduce drug shortages (Table \ref{Table:increasingEB}).
+Expected global shortages in cases (0) to (3) (none to high risks) are 22.8\%, 17.2\%, 10.7\% and 17.1\%, respectively.
+The reduction in shortages occurs in part because an additional plant is selected in (1) to (3) that has nominally idle capacity that can be used during disruptions.
+During export bans, countries are also holding their exports to satisfy domestic demand that may otherwise be unmet; note that the company sales volume increases (6832, 17221, and 5045 units vs. case (0)) are less than the reduction of the global shortage (24081, 51770, and 24193 units vs. case (0)).
+Expected shortages decrease for countries of all income levels under cases (1) to (3) (Table \ref{Table:increasingEB}), and there are substantial improvements for LMICs and LICs.
 This may be because the ban-induced price increases help make satisfying LMIC and LIC demand more attractive.
 Yet they remain very high and are always worse than in HICs and UMICs.

-Our results suggest that \emph{(i)} moderate and high-risk of geopolitical strain affect company location decisions, and \emph{(ii)} companies may lose market because of export bans.
-Yet, this does not imply sales volume reduction; in fact, they are incentivized to serve new markets.
-In general, \emph{(iii)} export bans may be a mechanism that helps to reduce shortages in the short term; however, \emph{(iv)} shortages in LMICs and LICs are severe in any condition of geopolitical strain, and \emph{(v)} always higher than shortages in HICs and UMICs.